 Welcome to the landing page for my new book project, Criminal Leviathans, under contract at Cambridge University Press.

 I am an associate professor of political science at The University of Chicago, and author of Making Peace In Drug Wars: Cartels and Crackdowns in Latin America (Cambridge Studies in Comparative Politics, 2017).
-I am also faculty director of University of Chicago's Center for Latin American Studies, and I sometimes tweet about criminal governance and conflict.
+I am also former faculty director of University of Chicago's Center for Latin American Studies, and I sometimes tweet about criminal governance and conflict.

-Drawing on ethnographic observations and quantitative data from case studies in Brazil, El Salvador, Colombia, and the U.S., Criminal Leviathans lays bare the dynamics that fuel the rise of prison gangs, the misguided state policies that facilitate their growth, and the possibilities for reform.
+Drawing on ethnographic observations and quantitative data from case studies in Brazil, El Salvador, Colombia, Criminal Leviathans lays bare the dynamics that fuel the rise of prison gangs, the misguided state policies that facilitate their growth, and the possibilities for reform.
 In tracing the ways that criminals govern—both their own illicit organizations and civilian populations in which they are embedded—Benjamin Lessing also raises fundamental questions about the inherent vulnerabilities of state authority and the future of mass incarceration at a moment when the deterrent capacities of the carceral state have been exhausted.

-Read published work from the book project:
+Read published work from and related to this book project:

 "Conceptualizing Criminal Governance", Perspectives on Politics, Published Online July 2020.